MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/deploy-webdeploy-iis-deploygroups.md

 ### Deployment group

-Carry out the following steps in your Team Services account to create a Deployment Group consisting of the target IIS servers.
+Carry out the following steps in your VSTS account to create a Deployment Group consisting of the target IIS servers.

 1. Open the **Deployment groups** tab of the **Build &amp; Release** hub and choose **+ New** to create a new group